ryandicenzo/Connec/README.md

 # Connec
+Connec lets people instantly share contact information and social media profiles with others via a scannable QR code that works with all iPhones and many Android devices—recipients do not need to have Connec installed.
 Connec is a cross-platform mobile application powered by React Native and Expo.
-Connec lets people instantly share contact information and social media profiles with others via a scannable QR code that works with all iPhones and many Android devices.
+Connec was created by Brendon Wong and Ryan Dicenzo and is actively maintained.

 ![Home Page](/profile_page.png?raw=true "Home Page")